 language acquisition, morphology, morphosyntax, language variation

-Cynthia Lukyanenko is an Adjunct Assistant Professor of Linguistics in the Department of English at George Mason University.
-She teaches graduate and undergraduate courses on research methods and first language acquisition.
+Cynthia Lukyanenko is an Term Assistant Professor of Linguistics in the Department of English at George Mason University.
+She teaches graduate and undergraduate courses on research methods, first language acquisition and syntax.
 Her research focuses on children’s acquisition of first language morphology and morphosyntax, and has included studies exploring preschoolers’ knowledge of plural morphology, subject-verb agreement, and constraints on pronoun coreference.
 Her recent work explores how children's acquisition of these aspects of language changes if the input they receive is variable.

 She earned her BA in Linguistics from the University of Maryland College Park, and her PhD in Developmental Psychology from the University of Illinois Urbana-Champaign.
 She also conducted postdoctoral research in the Department of Spanish, Italian and Portuguese at Penn State.